EnterpriseDB/repmgr/doc/repmgrd-node-fencing.md

 Fencing a failed master node with repmgrd and pgbouncer
 =======================================================

-With automatic failover, it's essential to ensure that a failed master remains inaccessible to your application, even if it comes back online again, to avoid a split-brain situation.
+With automatic failover, it's essential to ensure that a failed primary remains inaccessible to your application, even if it comes back online again, to avoid a split-brain situation.

-By using `pgbouncer` together with `repmgrd`, it's possible to combine automatic failover with a process to isolate the failed master from your application and ensure that all connections which should go to the master are directed there smoothly without having to reconfigure your application.
+By using `pgbouncer` together with `repmgrd`, it's possible to combine automatic failover with a process to isolate the failed primary from your application and ensure that all connections which should go to the primary are directed there smoothly without having to reconfigure your application.
 (Note that as a connection pooler, `pgbouncer` can benefit your application in other ways, but those are beyond the scope of this document).